 Once you’ve mowed that fall season lawn a few times, the next step is celebrating.
 You’ve got a newly rejuvenated tall fescue lawn that will tolerate cooler temperatures and stay thick and green longer.

-It is not a must that you aerate, but it will improve growth rates and make it grow thicker faster.
+It is not a must that you aerate before overseeding fescue, but it will improve growth rates and make it grow thicker faster.

-In most places, some form of overseeding along with aerification should be considered something to do every year.
+In most places, some form of overseeding along with aeration should be considered something to do every year.

 You don’t have to wait to take care of your lawn.
 Overseeding is a simple DIY process that can address needs before they become expensive problems.

-- Overseeding touches up areas worn out from constant mowing.
+- Touch-up areas worn out from constant mowing

-- Overseeding strengthens the entire lawn without needing to start over.
+- Strengthen the entire lawn without needing to start over

 If you’d rather have someone else do the fall overseeding for you, contact one of our local lawn care professionals.
-They’ll mow, dethatch, fertilize, and plant fescue seed to strengthen your cool-season lawn in no time.
+They’ll do it all: mow, dethatch, fertilize, and even figure out how much grass seed for overseeding your lawn is necessary.
+You’ll have a stronger cool-season lawn in no time.

 Main Image Credit: Elena Elisseeva / Shutterstock